tundish/pity_of_thieves/pot/odric/00_introduction.rst

 .. condition:: PLAYER.state pot.world.Location.woodshed
 .. condition:: DRAMA.state 0

-|PLAYER_NAME| sits up in bed.
-He listens for a moment, confused.

-|PLAYER_LOCN|.
+Have you ever heard the sound of Rooks in early dawn?
+The devilish cackle of hundreds of birds - they should call them a Mockery.
+Harsh critics of anyone still in their bed.

+So wakes |PLAYER_NAME|.

+His place is the |PLAYER_LOCN|.
+Where he sleeps, and when sleep is gone, where he must work.

-Then looks toward the door.
+He looks toward the door.

 .. property:: DRAMA.prompt Type 'help'.
 Or 'again' to read once more.
 .. property:: DRAMA.state 1